Whiter Teeth with Teeth Whitening Mouthwashes

 - Don’t use the whitening rinses indefinitely, take a few weeks off and allow your enamel pellicle to re-establish itself and your teeth to rest.
 This means you are using your whitening mouth rinse mainly to remove surface stains and not to prevent stain accumulation.
 Unless there are other complicating factors like smoking, which accelerate stain formation, your teeth will likely remain noticeably whiter for at least a few months.

-The healthiest, most controlled tooth whitening, with the greatest color stability, happens at your dentist’s office.
+The healthiest, most controlled tooth whitening, with the greatest color stability, happens at your orthodontist’s office.
 Whitening mouth rinses are not something I recommend using, but at least with some of these tips people who want to use them can limit the negative effects these rinses may have on their teeth.